Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Yes, NIGMS will provide up to $1,000 per trainee to travel to scientific meetings or training experiences that will enhance scientific development, build science identity, create a sense of belonging in the scientific community, and build professional networks.

-For institutions outside the continental United States, NIGMS will provide $1,250 for trainee travel.
+For organizations outside the continental United States, NIGMS will provide $1,250 for trainee travel.

 Yes.
-Undergraduate trainees are required to spend at least one summer in a research training experience.
+Undergraduate trainees are required to participate in at least one summer research experience (SRE), typically for at least 8-weeks, that will broaden and deepen their research training.

-For Bridges to Baccalaureate this experience must be at the bachelor's granting institution.
-NIGMS provides $3,000 per Bridges trainee, to be used in accordance with the institutional policies as a per diem for a period of up to ten weeks.
+For Bridges to Baccalaureate this experience must be at the bachelor's granting partner organization.
+NIGMS provides $4,000 per Bridges trainee, to be used in accordance with the institutional policies as a per diem for a period of up to ten weeks.

-For U-RISE and MARC, preferred sites are research-intensive graduate institutions such as those with NIH T32 training programs.
-NIGMS provides $3,000 trainee, to be used in accordance with the institutional policies as a per diem for a period of up to ten weeks and an additional $500 for travel to and from the host research training institution.
+For U-RISE and MARC, NIGMS provides $4,000 per trainee, to be used in accordance with the institutional policies as a per diem for a period of up to ten weeks.
+An additional $750 for travel to and from the host organization (for programs supported at organizations outside the continental United States, $1,000 for travel per trainee per year will be provided).
 For additional budget guidance on the summer research requirement, see T34 Summer Research Experience Policy.
-Additional funds will not be provided for students continuing the research training at the host institution.

 Yes, training related expenses (TRE) funds can be used on activities that are directly related to the training grant program.